About Us

 Maidenhead Chess Club meets every Monday from 19:30 - 22:30 in the community centre, St Luke's church, Norfolk Road.

 We play other clubs in the Berkshire league and the Thames Valley leagues.
 There is also an internal club tournament and special events mostly in May, June and July.
-The club is closed in August.
+The club is closed in August and closed on Bank Holiday Mondays.

 Read more